HARUM1122/disdrive-cli/README.md

 ## Usage

 First, click [here](https://github.com/HARUM1122/disdrive-cli/releases/tag/disdrive) and download **disdrive.rar** and extract it to a separate folder.
-Then launch the **app.exe** and run the **set-token** command to set the token of the discord bot you want to use. `set-token YOUR-TOKEN`
+Then launch the **app.exe** and run the **set-token** command to set the token of the discord bot you want to use: `set-token YOUR-TOKEN`

-After that, create a private server and copy the id of a text channel where you want your data to be uploaded. `set-channel-id YOUR_CHANNEL_ID`
+After that, create a private server and copy the id of a text channel where you want your data to be uploaded.
+Run **set-channel-id** command to set the id you copied: `set-channel-id YOUR_CHANNEL_ID`

 Now you can upload and download files or folders.